 It is wise instead to feed crickets accordingly.
 Here are some tips for safe cricket feeding:

 Opt for crickets based on the size of the gecko.
 Go for smaller ones if feeding a baby or juvenile and go for ones slightly larger if feeding adults.
+These crickets (check them out here) have a good size for adult leos and they are already gut-loaded.

 Only give two at a time.
 This will prevent the gecko from being overpowered.